pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

     privileged: false
 ```

-For further details about the requirements for running rootless docker-in-docker and using a
+For further details about the requirements for running rootless Docker-in-Docker and using a
 non-privileged container, see the [Docker documentation](https://docs.docker.com/engine/security/rootless/).